Marks Hall: History

 Thomas Phillips Price (1844-1932), a Welsh landowner, mine owner, and Liberal politician, purchased Marks Hall, then a mansion and deer park, at auction in 1898.
 He made provision in his Will to leave the Marks Hall estate to the nation in the interest of agriculture, arboriculture and forestry.
 During the Second World War, Earls Colne Airfield was built on the edge of the deer park and much of the property requisitioned for used as the headquarters for a number of local airfields.
 The 97th Bombardment Wing headquarters was initially located at the manor.
 By 1949, the mansion was neglected and said to be in a dangerous state, and was demolished in 1950.

 The ecclesiastical parish was united with Coggeshall in 1932, and the church of St Margaret, which had been rebuilt in the 18th century, was demolished the following year.
 The civil parish was similarly abolished in 1949 to become part of Coggeshall.

+Gardens

-The Marks Hall Estate is now the site of gardens and an arboretum.
+The Marks Hall Estate is now the site of gardens with an arboretum and a tea room.